 3 Ways To Optimise Your Marketplace Strategy

 Marketplaces are highly competitive as thousands of brands are directly competing with one another.
 It can be a challenge for your brand to stand out and drive conversions.
-Here are a few things that you should keep in mind to help improve and optimise your marketplace strategy ahead of the holiday shopping season:
+Here are a few things that you should keep in mind to help improve and optimise your marketplace strategy:

-Choosing the right marketplaces is integral to your strategy.
-They each have different offerings, rules and policies, but most importantly have a varying customer base.
+Choosing the right places to sell is integral to your marketplace strategy.
+Each marketplace has different offerings, rules and policies, but most importantly have a varying customer base.
 It is important for you to understand which marketplaces have the right customer base and can drive the highest conversions for your brand.
 Reflect on your past data to see which marketplaces have performed the best for your brand and leverage it to build your strategy.
 Further, consider the key markets that you want to target and consumer preferences in those countries.

 Though the basic concept of marketplaces remains the same, it is important to adapt your strategy to suit the different types of marketplaces.
 Some may be niche marketplaces on which clients expect more detailed information about your products.
 You are also more likely to be competing with brands that offer similar products and perhaps even specialise in them.
 Users on niche marketplaces are likely to be more interested in your industry and can expect more in-depth information.
 So, choose your marketplaces wisely and then tailor your strategy for those marketplaces to drive higher conversions.

 Your product detail page is super important, to say the least.
 It is where customers get information about your company and your product when shopping in a marketplace such as Amazon.
 Shoppers decide within seconds whether they want to further engage with a detail page or go back to search results.
 Hence, it’s vital to ensure that these pages are spot on and have the right information about your company, product and policies.
 Don’t forget to mention the key selling points that might help the customer make a decision swiftly.